bmrf/tron/README.md

   \resources\stage_3_de-bloat\toolbars_BHOs_to_target_by_GUID.bat
   ```

-4. **Metro de-bloat**: Remove built-in Metro apps that no one uses (does NOT remove things like Calculator, Paint) then purges them from the cache (can always fetch later from Windows Update)
+4. **Metro de-bloat**: Remove built-in Metro apps that no one uses (does NOT remove things like Calculator, Paint) then purges them from the cache (can always fetch later from Windows Update).
+On Windows 8/8.1, remove all stock "Modern" apps.
+On Windows 10 and up, only removes a few specific Modern apps.

 ## STAGE 3: Disinfect

 1. **[Malwarebytes Anti-Malware](https://www.malwarebytes.org/)**: Anti-malware scanner.
 Because there is no command-line support for MBAM, we simply install it and continue with the rest of the script.
-This way a tech can click **Scan** whenever they're around, but the script doesn't stall while waiting for user input.
-Using Tron's `-sa` or `-sm` flags skip this component
+This way a tech can click **Scan** whenever they're around, but the script doesn't stall waiting for user input.
+Using the `-sa` or `-sm` flags skip this component

 2. **[KVRT](http://www.kaspersky.com/antivirus-removal-tool)**: Kaspersky Virus Removal Tool.
-Using Tron's `-sa` or `-sk` flags skip this component
+Using the `-sa` or `-sk` flags skip this component

   ```
   -l %TEMP%\tdsskiller.log -silent -tdlfs -dcexact -accepteula -accepteulaksn
   ```

 3. **[Sophos Virus Removal Tool](https://www.sophos.com/en-us/products/free-tools/virus-removal-tool.aspx)**: Command-line anti-virus scanner.
-Using Tron's `-v` flag gives more verbose output.
-Using Tron's `-sa` or `-ss` flags skip this component
+Using the `-v` flag gives more verbose output.
+Using the `-sa` or `-ss` flags skip this component

 ## STAGE 4: Repair

 1. **DISM image check & repair**: Microsoft utility for checking the Windows Image Store (sort of a more powerful System File Checker).
 Windows 8 and up only

 2. **Registry permissions reset**: Grant `SYSTEM` and `Administrator` users full permissions on HKLM, HKCU, and HKCR hives.
 This is an add-only permissions operation (does not remove any permissions).
-Using Tron's `-srr` flag skips this operation
+Using the `-srr` flag skips this operation

 3. **Filesystem permissions reset**: Grant `SYSTEM` and `Administrator` users full permissions on everything in the `%WinDir%` directory tree.
-Using Tron's `-sfr` flag skips this operation
+Using the `-sfr` flag skips this operation

 4. **[System File Checker](https://support.microsoft.com/en-us/kb/929833)**: Microsoft utility for checking the filesystem for errors and attempting to repair if found.
 Tron runs this on Windows Vista and up only (XP and below require a reboot)

-5. **chkdsk**: Checks disk for errors and schedules a chkdsk with repair at next reboot
+5. **chkdsk**: Checks disk for errors and schedules a chkdsk with repair at next reboot (marks volume dirty) if errors are found

 6. **Windows "telemetry" purge**: Disable Windows "telemetry" (user tracking), Windows 7 and up only.
 If the system is running Windows 7/8/8.1, Tron removes the "bad" updates Microsoft rolled out to Windows 7/8/8.1 systems after the Windows 10 release which backport the surveillance/spyware functions that are by default present in Windows 10 back to the older Windows versions.
 Tron removes these specific KB updates from Win 7/8/8.1: 2952664, 2976978, 2990214, 3021917, 3022345, 3068708, 3080149, 3075249, 3035583, 3044374, 971033.
 Tron also stops and deletes the `DiagTrack` ("Diagnostics Tracking Service") service.
 If the system is running Windows 10, Tron does a more in-depth disabling of the Windows telemetry features.
 Go over the code in `\tron\resources\stage_4_repair\purge_windows_telemetry\` to see exactly what is removed and disabled.
-Using Tron's `-str` flag skips this component
+Using the `-str` flag skips this component

 7. **Network repair**: Tron performs minor network repair.
 Specifically it runs these commands: `ipconfig /flushdns`, `netsh interface ip delete arpcache`, `netsh winsock reset catalog`

 8. **File extension repair**: Tron repairs most default file extensions with a batch file that loops through a series of registry files stored in `\tron\resources\stage_4_repair\repair_file_extensions\`

 ## STAGE 5: Patch
-Tron installs or updates these programs:
+Tron updates these programs if they exist on the system.
+If a program does not exist, it is skipped:

 1. **[7-Zip](http://7-zip.org/faq.html)**: Open-source compression and extraction tool.
 Far superior to just about everything (including the venerable WinRAR).
-Using Tron's `-sp` flag skips this component
+Using the `-sp` flag skips this component

 2. **Adobe Flash Player**: Used by YouTube and various other sites.
-Using Tron's `-sp` flag skips this component
+Using the `-sp` flag skips this component

 3. **Adobe Reader**: Standard PDF reader.
-Using Tron's `-sp` flag skips this component
+Using the `-sp` flag skips this component

-4. **Java Runtime Environment**: I hate Java, but it is still widely used so we at least get the system on the latest version.
-Using Tron's `-sp` flag skips this component
+4. **Java Runtime Environment**: I personally hate Java, but it is still widely used, so we at least get the system on the latest version.
+Using the `-sp` flag skips this component

-5. **Windows updates**: Runs Windows update via this command:  `wuauclt /detectnow /updatenow`
+5. **Windows updates**: Runs Windows update via this command:  `wuauclt /detectnow /updatenow`.
+Using the `-sw` flag skips this component

-6. **DISM base reset**: Recompile the "Windows Image Store" after we finished purging old files from it earlier.
-Windows 8 and up only
+6. **DISM base reset**: Recompile the "Windows Image Store" (SxS store) after we finished purging old files from it earlier.
+Windows 8 and up only.
+Note that any Windows Updates installed *prior* to this point will become "baked in" (uninstallable)

 ## STAGE 6: Optimize